 Meaning of Double-Headed Eagle

-The symbol of the Seljuk Empire is a double-headed eagle on a blue background.
+The symbol of the Seljuk Empire was a double-headed eagle on a blue background.
 The eagle has one body and two heads, which symbolize the Seljuk Empire’s dominion over the West (the Middle East) and the East (Asia).

 Great Empire of Seljuk Turks